fbpx

 In 2015, the Mississippi PSC adopted a rooftop solar policy to make it more affordable for residents and small businesses.
 The rule was a top priority of then-veteran regulator Brandon Presley, a widely popular Democrat who ran unsuccessfully to unseat Republican Gov. Tate Reeves last year.

-Presley, who also authored the PSC’s policy to boost energy efficiency, was behind a revamped rule in 2022 that offered rebates for home solar for low-income households as well as increased the amount they would receive for selling excess electricity back to the grid.
+Presley, who also authored the PSC’s policy to boost energy efficiency, was behind a revamped rule in 2022 that offered rebates for home solar systems for low-income households as well as increased the amount they would for selling excess electricity back to the grid.

 The new rule also created incentives for schools to install rooftop solar to decrease their annual energy expenses.